Dear friends and family who are eagerly awaiting an invitation to visit a newborn baby,

 Think of all the things you’ve touched since you last washed your hands, and then imagine passing all of those potential germs over to the new baby who hasn’t yet developed a strong immune system.
 Please make sure you wash your hands before holding the new baby.

-Some families are scrambling out to get vaccinated to help protect the baby from germs and disease.
+Speaking of germs and diseases, some families of pregnant women are scrambling to get vaccinated before the baby is born, in order to help protect the baby from disease.
 However, bear in mind that recently vaccinated people could be unknowingly spreading the disease they have been vaccinated against.
 For example, read our article on Whooping Cough facts and tips.
+Get informed and educate before you vaccinate, as it just may prevent the newborn from contracting a childhood disease.

 This seems like a no-brainer, but sadly some guests do take it upon themselves to disturb sleeping babies.
 You may be desperate to see those beautiful big eyes, but rest assured they are probably murky coloured at the moment, and you’ll be able to get a better idea about eye colour on your next visit.